Isak-Bamiani/Universe_Planetsystem/README.md

 # Universe & Planetsystems
 Goal:

  - In this project we worked with file writing, and retrieve data from the file, as well as being able to do both Create, Update and Delete on our data.
 So that we have the entire CRUD race (Create, Read, Update and Delete).
 Data is provided by our lecturer.
 We used Java to achieve the goal.
- - in total there is 5 views(.vue) and app uses Jvalin Framwork to chieve the goals.
+ - in total there is 5 views(.vue) and implemented Jvalin Framwork to achieve the goals.

 Configuration to run the project: